flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 ## Context

-`maxLengthEnforced` used to decide whether text fields should truncate the inputting value when it reached the `maxLength` limit.
+The `maxLengthEnforced` parameter was used to decide whether text fields should truncate the input value when it reaches the `maxLength` limit.
 Additionally, `TextField` and `TextFormField` will display a warning message in the characters counter.